 The studio now consists of a team of creatives, producers, cooks, designers, specialised technicians and architects.
 With Sam Bompas and Harry Parr the team works to experiment, develop, produce and install projects, artworks, jellies and exhibitions, as well as archiving, communicating, and contextualising the work.
 Bompas & Parr also collaborates with specialist technicians, engineers, artists, scientists, musicians and many other disciplines to create wondrous events.

-Bompas & Parr has written five books, the most recent in late 2014 which saw the studio republish Memoirs of a Stomach, a lost-and forgotten 18th century tome brought up to date with visuals from inside the digestive tract of food writer, pop-up chef and Sunday Times columnist Gizzi Erskine.
+Bompas & Parr has written several books, the most recent in late 2014 which saw the studio republish Memoirs of a Stomach, a lost-and forgotten 18th century tome brought up to date with visuals from inside the digestive tract of food writer, pop-up chef and Sunday Times columnist Gizzi Erskine.

 The studio works with some of the biggest companies and the world’s foremost cultural institutions to give people emotionally compelling or inspiring experiences.